gmaggiotti/genetic_deep_learning/README.md

 - Hyperparameter optimization: refers to choosing values of hyperparameters like - learning rate, optimization algorithm, dropout rate, batch size, etc.

 - Weight optimization: fiend the right values for each neuron within each weight in order to solve the gereal equation with a minimum error.

+This projects focus on using Genetic Algorithms combined with Gradient Descent to create a novel method of solve the weight optimization problem.